brillout/wildcard-api/docs/readme.template.md

 ~~~

 That's a bad idea since anyone in the world can go to your website,
-open the browser's web dev console, and call:
+open the browser's web dev console, and call your endpoint.
 ~~~js
 const users = await endpoints.run('SELECT login, password FROM users;');
 users.forEach(({login, password}) => {